VisualStudioEX3/DIV2.Format.Exporter/DIV2.Format.Exporter.DocFX/samples/PAL/samples.md

 Also you can setup a [Color](xref:DIV2.Format.Exporter.Color) array to initialize a new palette:
 [!code-csharp[Main](samples.cs?range=12-14)]
+> [!WARNING]
+> Remember that DIV Games Studio palettes working in DAC format.
+This means that the RGB channel ranges are 0 to 63 instead of 0 to 255.
+If you trying to
+> initialize a palette using values over 63 for any color channel, you thrown an exception.

 ## Load an existing palette
 This code shows how to load a [PAL](xref:DIV2.Format.Exporter.PAL) file: